-Fuel Pressure Regulator: Essential Return Line Or Redundant?
+Fuel Pressure Regulator: Return Line Or No Return Line?

 does a fuel pressure regulator need a return line